abougouffa/minemacs/docs/PACKAGES.md

 * `lacarte`: Execute menu items as commands, with completion
 * `page-break-lines`: Display "^L" page breaks as tidy horizontal lines
 * `pulsar`: Pulse highlight on demand or after select functions
-* `focus`: Dim the font color of text in surrounding sections
-* `olivetti`: Minor mode to automatically balance window margins
 * `nerd-icons-ibuffer`: Integrate `nerd-icons` with `ibuffer`
 * `nerd-icons-multimodal`: Integrate `nerd-icons` with `archive-mode`, `tar-mode`, `dired-mode`, and `ztree`
 * `diredfl`: Extra font lock rules for a more colourful `dired`